Skip to main content

 Clenching and grinding can crack teeth.
 Click Here To Read A Scientific Article

-Click Here for a scientific article abstract on the role of fibroblasts in the periodontal ligament
+Click Here for a scientific article abstract on the role of fibroblasts (cells that produce collagen) in the periodontal ligament

 TOP